COVID-19 Update

 1. Relevant research contributions over the last six years

 Outline your research contributions within six years of the application deadline date.
-In the case of those candidates claiming career interruptions (see 4. below), you may include publications drawn from your most recent periods of research activity to an overall total of six years.
+In the case of those candidates claiming career interruptions (Career interruptions and special circumstances), you may include publications drawn from your most recent periods of research activity to an overall total of six years.

 Provide details, as appropriate, about the contributions you listed, as follows: